 Sharing generic advice and techniques for coding or debugging

 For example: "When my programs crashes, I first look at the stack trace in the debugger.
 I used custom sanity check to test these kinds of inputs.
 Valgrind callgrind can help identify performance bottlenecks."

 Use of web or public resources for background information

-You may search for and use external resources (web sites, blogs, forums, etc.) for information on course topics, as reference material on the programming language and libraries, and to resolve technical difficulties in use of the tools.
-The allowable use of these resources does not extend to assistance specific to the assignment code.
-(Please see below for restrictions on use of external resources)
+You may search for external resources (web sites, blogs, forums, etc.) for help with general course topics, programming language and libraries, and to resolve technical difficulties in use of the tools.

 Any discussion between student and staff